d-lowl/echo_ramen/itch-io-description.md

 - Manage your ingredient inventory between customers

 ## Controls
-- Mouse to select ingredients
+- Mouse to select and place ingredients
+- Click to combine ingredients
-- Click Complete Order to serve the ramen bowl
+- Space bar to serve the ramen bowl

 ## Game Jam Information
 Created for the Gamedev.js Jam 2025